UCF/Athena-Framework/_docs/components/modal.md

   </div>
 </div>

 ## Usage

-The modal plugin toggles your hidden content on demand, via data attributes or JavaScript.
+Athena's modal JavaScript toggles your hidden content on demand, via data attributes or direct JavaScript instantiation.
 It also adds `.modal-open` to the `<body>` to override default scrolling behavior and generates a `.modal-backdrop` to provide a click area for dismissing shown modals when clicking outside the modal.

 ### Via data attributes